Vauxhall Frontera Review & Prices

 All the plastics are hard and scratchy - especially on the basic car which does without the fabric on the doors that you get on the GS.
 Some bits feel a little flimsy as well, such as the trim around the infotainment system and the clips holding that weird strap around the cupholders.

-Minor gripes aside though, the majority of the cabin feels pretty solid.
-The switchgear all feels good, and all the cabin controls are easy to operate.
+Minor gripes aside though, the majority of the cabin is solid.
+The switchgear all feels good, and the cabin controls are easy to operate.
 The physical climate control buttons are a welcome addition, as are the buttons to quickly switch off the lane departure and speed limit warning bongs.

 The 10.0-inch infotainment system is best described as basic, but functional.
 The display itself is pretty bright and responsive, and the menus are easy to navigate.
 There’s just not that much in the way of functionality - you get a radio, sat-nav and smartphone mirroring - and that’s about it.